Rojina99/Rojina99.github.io/_posts/2018-12-26-understanding_ann.md

 $$y = A(x1*w1+ x2*w2+ ....xn*wn + b)$$

 Here, A is referred to an activation function of any kind like sigmoid, tahn and relu.
 This is applied to introduce non linearity in the network.

+The features can be anything from array with image of animal to height, width of a tree.
+Similarly output can be classification like: cow, elephant, dog or prediction score that represnts a probabilty that an image is dog or not.
+Thich is also called regression.

 The networks depicted in figures above is feed forward neural network.
 In this kind of network the weights are flowing from input layer->hidden layer->output layer.
 This is basic structure of Artificial Neural Network.
 Hence, in this post we became familiar with basic structure of Artificial Neural Network.